silver-general/assembly-learning/execution-events-synopsis.md

 * what is the most basic program one can write?

 * how is the program loaded into program memory (flash memory)? from address 0?
+-> yes, unless otherwisely specified

 * what's the first thing that happens when the microcontroller powers up?
+-> program counter goet to address 0 of program memory (flash)

-* who takes the first instruction? whence? -> program counter, default from first address on program memory (flash)
+* who takes the first instruction? whence?
+-> program counter, default from first address on program memory (flash)